alfovo/pretty/Readme.md

 # Hello there stranger
-Welcome to my design portfolio that I've created with Jekyll and a little custom CSS.
-Won't you stay awhile?
+Welcome to a portfolio that I've created with Jekyll and a little custom CSS.
 To run locally:

 ```bash
 ~/profile $ bundle exec jekyll serve